Normation/rudder-api-doc/src/api_v2/node.md

    @apiDefine nodeId

    @apiParam (URL parameters) {UUID} id ID of the Node.
 */
 /**
   @apiDefine Mono Mono valued parameters - Those parameters will only work with one value */
 /**
   @apiDefine Multi Multi valued parameters - Those parameters need to be entered several times, they will add each other to form a list.
  */
+/**
+  @apiDefine Query Query parameters - Those parameters will be used to filter Nodes, based on group definition query system */
+/
 == [GET] api/nodes

     /**